jonathanKingston/ember-cli-sri/README.md

 });
 ```

-- Without fingerprinting Ember will default to using relative URLS
+- Without fingerprinting Ember will default to using relative URLs
 - All relative paths will be given an integrity attribute which will make compliant browsers check content matches

 Or: